JackSzwergold/Preworn-Main/markdown/tutorials/ubuntu_server_configuration_part_1.md

 ### Set the server time & related timezone info.

-Okay, now it’s time to set your server’s time with data pulled from a remote time server by running `ntpdate` like so:
+Okay, with that done you should set your server’s internal clock with data pulled from a remote time server by running `ntpdate` like so:

     sudo ntpdate ntp.ubuntu.com

-Now ensure your timezone is set correctly by configuring `tzdata` like so:
+Then you should ensure your system’s timezone is set correctly by configuring `tzdata` like so:

     sudo dpkg-reconfigure tzdata

-Now let’s set up a daily cron job to check the NTP server to make sure the time is correct and not affected by accidental drifting caused by system reboots or other factors.
+Now let’s set up a cron job to sync with the remote NTP server on a daily basis.
+You want to do this to ensure the time is correct and not affected by accidental drifting caused by system reboots or other factors.
 First, create the `ntpdate` file like so:

     sudo nano /etc/cron.daily/ntpdate

-And add this line to that file:
+Then add this line to that file:

     ntpdate -s ntp.ubuntu.com

-Then make sure the file has executable permissions:
+Now make sure the file has executable permissions:

     sudo chmod 755 /etc/cron.daily/ntpdate

-That said, as of 2012 `ntupdate` is slowly being depreciated.
-So while the above—which is the traditional way of syncing to a time server—works as expected, the new preferred way is to sync with an ntp server is to use `ntpd` which can be installed as follows:
+And that should all be set.
+But that said, as of 2012 `ntupdate` is slowly being depreciated.
+So while the above—which is the traditional way of syncing to an ntp time server—works as expected, the new preferred way is to sync with an ntp server is to use `ntpd` daemon which can be installed as follows:

     sudo aptitude install ntp

-The `ntpd` options can be edited here:
+While you don’t need to adjust anything for daily use, the `ntpd` options can be edited here:

     sudo nano /etc/ntp.conf